 Get the funding.
 Make the mistakes.
 We’ll be right there along with you.

 Apply, apply, apply

 You’ve probably heard the statistic that women will only apply for a job if they meet all of the job requirements, whereas men will apply if they meet only 60% of the requirements.
-Similarly, over the lifespan of a business, only a quarter of women will seek out funding for their businesses whereas 34% of men will seek out funding.
+Similarly, over the lifespan of a business, only a quarter of women will seek out funding for their businesses (read this blog to find out why) whereas 34% of men will seek out funding.

 There are many reasons why this might be the case, but the solution is almost always the same: apply anyway.
 If for some reason you get funded but change your mind, you can always say no. So it doesn’t hurt to try.

 If you have questions about building a funding strategy for your business, I can help you as an Executive Coach.
-I invite you to book a no-fee, no-obligation chat with me today.
+I invite you to book a free coaching consultation with me today.